iterative/dvc.org/content/docs/user-guide/setup-google-drive-remote.md

 generate OAuth credentials for your <abbr>DVC projects<abbr> to connect to Google Drive.
 We highly recommend this for heavy and advanced use because:

-- you control your Google API usage and rate limits, being able to request an increase to Google if needed.
+- you control your Google API usage and rate limits, being able to request Google for an increase if needed.
 - it ensures optimal data transfer performance when you need it.
 - [using a service account](#using-service-accounts) for automation tasks (e.g.
   CI/CD) is only possible this way.